 - in case of emergency, call 9-1-1

-- if you wish to hold a recreational event, please contact the County Forest Manager to find out if your date is available and to discuss other arrangements prior to completing and submitting an application form
+- if you wish to hold a recreational event, please contact the County Forest Manager to find out if your date is available prior to completing a County Forest Event Permit Application

 - enjoy your visit to the Dufferin County Forest!